Lumi-supercomputer/lumi-userguide/docs/issues/index.md

 ## Fortan MPI program fails to start

-If Fortran based program with MPI fails to start on large partition of the system (512 nodes for instance) then add `export PMI_NO_PREINITIALIZE=y` line to jour batch script.
+If Fortran based program with MPI fails to start with large number of node (512 nodes for instance), add `export PMI_NO_PREINITIALIZE=y` to your batch script.